NikiforovAll/typical-rag-dotnet/README.md

-# Typical RAG implementation using Kernel Memory and Aspire
+# Typical RAG implementation using Semantic Kernel, Kernel Memory, and Aspire

 This repository contains a source code of an example of a typical RAG implementation using out-of-the box solution based on `Microsoft.KernelMemory.Service.AspNetCore` package.